Studying the Effect of Explicit Interaction Representations on Learning Scene-level Distributions of Human Trajectories: GMoP -- G raph-based Mo tion P rediction

 \paragraph{\textbf{Euclidean distance}} is one of the most commonly used heuristics for establishing interactions between agents.
 Agents are considered to be interacting if they are within a distance $\epsilon$ of each other in the last past timestep.
 Since we need uni-directional edges between agents for factorizing the joint distribution, we expand this heuristic to consider the angle $\phi_{m,n}$ at which an agent $m$ sees an agent $n$.
 This angle is obtained as:

 where $s_{m, x}$, $s_{n, x}$, $s_{m, y}$, $s_{n, y}$ represent the $x$ and $y$ positions of agents $m$ and $n$ at the last past timestep $H$, and $\gamma_m$ is the heading angle of agent $m$.
 We use an angle of $\phi_{m,n} \in [0, \pi]$ since we do not distinguish if an agent is seen on the left or right from the view of the observing agent $m$.
 An agent $n$ is influenced by an agent $m$, if the angle $\phi_{n,m}$ at which agent $n$ sees agent $m$ is smaller than $\phi_{m,n}$.
 This then translates to a directed edge going from agent $m$ to $n$.
 We do this under the assumption that an agent focuses more on another agent the closer the other agent is to the center of their field of view, i.e. aligned with their heading direction.
-We further provide the strength of the interaction in the form of edge weights defined as:
+We further weigh the interaction using edge weights defined as:

 where $d(x_{H_m}, x_{H_n})$ is the Euclidean distance between the positions $x_{H_m}$ and $x_{H_n}$ of agents $m$ and $n$ at the last past timestep $H$.
 This weighing captures the aspect that the further away an agent $m$ is from agent $n$, the less of an effect this agent has on agent $n$.
 It should be noted that for this heuristic, no training is needed, since the construction of the graph follows directly from the above formalization.